willchang/white-backgroundify/README.md

 ---

 This script takes input images and pastes them onto a new image with a white background.
-The new image's width will be `2160`px by default (configurable in the script) and its height will be dependent on the mode selected.
+The new image's width will be `2160`px by default (configurable via a script argument) and its height will be dependent on the format provided.

 Example (images have been scaled down for demonstration purposes):

 #### Input Image
 ![Input image](Images/shadows.jpg)

-#### Output Image (using `square` mode)
+#### Output Image (using `1x1` format)
 ![Output image](Images/white_bg/shadows_white_bg.jpg)

 # Installation